 The Gregory Creek House is located in a lush copse of trees along the green corridor of Gregory Creek in Boulder.
 Inspired by a program that emphasized both inclusion in and protection from this rich, wild environment, the image of a cluster of mushrooms became an early metaphor – a home emerging from the soil as part of the forest undergrowth to create shelter for a safe retreat.

-The dynamic roofline expresses this feeling of reaching or growth and provides a protective canopy for the layers underneath.
-The roof is created by two expansive planes, with ridges oriented at 45 degree angles to the squares of the footprint.
+The roofline expresses this reaching or growth and provides a protective canopy for the layers underneath.
+The roof is created by two expansive planes, with ridges oriented at 45 degrees to the squares of the footprint.
 The volumes of the home are informed by these planes, with an interior layout responsive to the angled ceiling heights.
-The layers of the home also share a relationship to the trees and landscape, with an upper level at branch/foliage level and a bottom level that rises, on cantilevers, from the ground.
-Steel moment frames define the structure of the home, with wood framing providing in-fill.
+Most of the house is open overhead to these roof planes, and the sense of their sheltering presence is reinforced by the continuity of the wood ceilings with the soffits.

 Discover our projects through the slideshow to the right — clicking on an image will bring you to the individual project page.